Why bad news for AstraZeneca's vaccine is a roadblock on the way out of the pandemic - KESQ

 Why bad news for AstraZeneca’s vaccine is a roadblock on the way out of the pandemic

-It’s the news the many feared: early data shows the Oxford-AstraZeneca vaccine may provide only “minimal protection” against mild to moderate illness caused by the coronavirus variant first identified in South Africa.
+It’s the news that many feared: early data shows the Oxford-AstraZeneca vaccine may provide only “minimal protection” against mild to moderate illness caused by the coronavirus variant first identified in South Africa.

 But this doesn’t mean governments should throw out their AstraZeneca stockpiles.
 Experts say it’s possible — and very likely — that the shot is still effective in preventing severe disease and death.